tinyredinc/notes/real_estate/fundraiser_guide.md

     - Aggressive - Willing to risk losing a portion of their principal for high yields
     - Speculative - Willing to embrace extreme levels of market volatility(eg. cryptocurrency)

+*Before registering an investor, a status check is required.
+If a specific investor is already on file with 'engagement protection' status, the registration will be denied.

 ## Engagement Protection